thp/pyotherside/docs/index.rst

 .. code-block:: sh

-    qmake PYTHON_CONFIG=python3.3-config
+    qmake PYTHON_CONFIG=python3.3-config   # For Qt 6, use "qmake6"
     make
     make install

 Alternatively, you can edit ``python.pri`` manually and specify the compiler flags for compiling and linking against Python on your system.

-As of version 1.3.0, PyOtherSide does not build against Python 2.x anymore.

 Building for Android
 --------------------